aholachek/react-flip-toolkit/README.md

 }
 ```

 Remember [to always provide `key` props as appropriate to your elements](https://reactjs.org/docs/lists-and-keys.html), and check [the React docs](https://reactjs.org/docs/react-api.html#reactpurecomponent) for some caveats on when to not use `PureComponent`.
-But if you have complex animations with noticeable lag, think about giving `PureComponent` a try!
+But if you have complex animations with noticeable lag, think about giving `PureComponent` a try.

 ### 2. `will-change:transform`